 A trademark is an image, logo, design, slogan, phrase, etc. that shows that you are the origin of your product or service.
 Trademarks also set your good or service apart from your competitions’.

-Registering a trademark with the USPTO helps you gain additional protections for your brand in case someone infringes on your trademark rights.
+Registering a trademark with the USPTO helps you gain additional protections for your brand in cases where someone infringes on your trademark rights.

 What Is a Class 26 Trademark?

-Trademark class 26 primarily includes textile and sewing goods as well as other artificial accessories and decorative pieces.
-A good way to classify these goods is by thinking about items used for finishing clothing and other superficial items.
+Trademark Class 26 primarily includes textile and sewing goods, as well as other artificial accessories and decorative pieces.
+A good way to classify these goods is by thinking about items used for “finishing” an outfit or piece of clothing.

 Hair Related Goods

-There are many hair-related goods in trademark class 26.
+There are many hair-related goods in Trademark Class 26, ranging from ribbons to bobby pins.
 Although these items are not directly related to sewing or textiles, think of them as accessories and decorative pieces.